-As India completes 75 years of Independence and 'Azadi Ka Amrit Mahotsav', it is an opportune time to examine the status of 472 million children under the age of 18 years, comprising 39 percent of the country's total population[1] and to also examine the past achievements, identification of the gaps, lacuna in the systems, and our aspirations for the achievement of the universally accepted children-related SDG goals by 2030 and while we observe the centenary celebrations of our Independence in 2047 fulfilling the basic needs and rights of our children.Although, the Constitution of India does not define the
+As India completes 75 years of Independence and 'Azadi Ka Amrit Mahotsav', it is an opportune time to examine the status of 472 million children under the age of 18 years, comprising 39 percent of the country's total population[1] and to also examine the past achievements, identification of the gaps, lacuna in the systems, and our aspirations for the achievement of the universally accepted childrenrelated SDG goals by 2030 and while we observe the centenary celebrations of our Independence in 2047 fulfilling the basic needs and rights of our children.
+Although, the Constitution of India does not define the child except in terms of their right to education and protection against hazardous labour etc. upto 14 years, it accords a special status to children by ensuring their security and also by safeguarding the entitlements of 'those of tender age'.
+Recognising in all our national policies, international commitments and the laws concerning the children upto eighteen years that they are our 'supreme assets' and the future of any country, we seriously believe that they need special care and protection because of their tender age, their developing physical and mental faculties.

-In India's development process, particularly in the social sector concerning the children, the role of voluntary organisations and the social workers connected to them is of tender age'. of paramount importance.
-In fact, none of the laws, policies, schemes and programs which directly serve the deprived and marginalised children can be implemented without they need special care the active participation of the of their tender age, civil society or community-based organizations from the grassroots to the national level policy formulations.
+In India's development process, particularly in the social sector concerning the children, the role of voluntary organisations and the social workers connected to them is of paramount importance.
+In fact, none of the laws, policies, schemes and programs which directly serve the deprived and marginalised children can be implemented without the active participation of the civil society or communitybased organizations from the grassroots to the national level policy formulations.